 Radiation exposure is a serious concern during fluoroscopic procedures like electrophysiology (EP) studies and radiofrequency catheter ablation of arrhythmias.
-Ablation is a definitive treatment in many patients compared over antiarrhythmic drugs.
+Ablation is a definitive treatment in many patients compared to antiarrhythmic drugs.
 Ablation procedures require mobile catheters inside the cardiac chambers and vascular system to recognize the arrhythmia substrate prior to ablation.
 Proper catheter manipulation requires a skilled electrophysiologist working under fluoroscopic guidance.
 This may result in significant X-ray exposure, which is a risk for both patients and medical staff.
 Operators typically don lead aprons to protect themselves from radiation, but wearing lead can result in greater fatigue and orthopedic injury during long procedures.
 To overcome this problem, robotic catheter systems, controlled mechanically are introduced in the market.

-A number of factors such as the development of technologically advanced catheter manipulation devices, increasing aging population with high risk of cardiovascular diseases, increasing incidence of arrhythmia cases across the globe, growing focus of key market players to expand their geographic presence, and growing demand of ablation procedures drives the growth of the global market.
+A number of factors such as the development of technologically advanced catheter manipulation devices, increasing aging population with a high risk of cardiovascular diseases, increasing incidence of arrhythmia cases across the globe, growing focus of key market players to expand their geographic presence, and growing demand of ablation procedures drives the growth of the global market.

-Major players are Proven process medical devices, Sterotaxis, Inc., Hansen Medical, Catheter Precision Inc., Boston scientific, Biosense Webster etc.
+Major players are Proven process medical devices, Sterotaxis, Inc., Hansen Medical, Catheter Precision Inc., Boston Scientific, Biosense Webster, etc.